Adopt the Warrior's Mindset!

 Now martial arts will help with this, but you’ll want to spend some time in your local gym pumping iron too.
 There is simply no good argument for why a man should not be strong.
 A warrior is always prepared for the task at hand and being the strongest version of yourself is essential.

 Personally, I hit the gym about 3 times a week and I do a solid 45 minutes of weights with a quick cardio warmup and cooldown.
 For cardio, I’ll alternate between jogging, springs, biking or rowing.
-Any of these are adequate for getting the heartrate up.
-When lifting, I rarely use machines and free weights will help strengthen your stabilizer muscles.
+Any of these are adequate for getting the heart rate up.
+When lifting, I rarely use machines.
+I opt for free weights which will help strengthen your stabilizer muscles.
 Machines are for isolation which has its purpose too.
 By the way, I bought this iron gym pull up bar for my home and it has helped me increase my strength.
 I used to struggle to do a pullup but now can hammer out several with great form.
 I even climbed a 15 foot rope for the first time in my life a month ago.

 I also spend at least one day a week with pure cardio.
 I find a trail or just hit up downtown and go for a run.
 If you want a great spot, look for nearby college campuses.
 They tend to be set up to support pedestrian traffic and offer beautiful scenery.
 I’m talking about the green parks and old buildings you perverts!
 Plus, the youthful energy is always infectious and helps me hit peak performance.